Kwajalein Atoll: Kwajalein Island

 Kwajalein Island is the southernmost and largest of the islands in the atoll.
 The area is about 1.2 mi2.
 It is 2.5 mi long and averages about 800 yd wide.
 To enlarge the island, the Americans placed fill at both the northwestern part of the island above the pier (within the atoll, by 1953), the northern part extending towards Ebeye, and the southwestern parts of the island (by 1970).
-The northern extension was used for housing, the remainder for industrial purposes.
+The northern extension was used for housing, while the remainder was used for industrial purposes.

-Kwajalein Island's population is about 1,000, mostly made of Americans with a small number of Marshall Islanders and other nationalities, all of whom require express permission from the U.S. Army to live there.
+Kwajalein Island's population is about 1,000, mostly made up of Americans with a small number of Marshall Islanders and other nationalities, all of whom require express permission from the U.S. Army to live there.
 Some 13,500 Marshallese citizens live on the atoll, most of them on Ebeye Island.